18 Days in Germany: The Ultimate Land and River Journey

 Melk, Austria → Esztergom, Hungary → Budapest, Hungary → Bratislava, Slovakia → Vienna, Austria → Linz, Austria

-During our week-long cruise down the Danube, we docked in four countries, each port showcasing Central Europe’s distinct character.
-Here are some snapshots we captured along the way.
+During our week‑long cruise down the Danube, we docked in four countries, each port showcasing its own distinct character.
+These stops offered a mix of history, architecture, river views, and local culture, a perfect snapshot of Central Europe from the water.

 Melk, Austria The highlight was the massive Benedictine Abbey towering above the town.
 Visible for miles across the Wachau Valley, the abbey is a sprawling complex of Baroque splendor, including its famous library.
 We especially enjoyed wandering through the peaceful gardens, which offered panoramic views of the Danube.
 For images and information on the Abbey check out the following link Melk Abbey